CromwellCMS/Cromwell/website/blog/2021-08-15-intro-cromwell-cms.md

 WordPress is often chosen because of its plugins and themes abundance.
 I cannot replicate it.
 But I can try to create an environment, what next is up to community.
-Together we can create great   and more people are using it, more will.
+Together we can create a great ecosystem.
+And more people are using it, more will.
 Things like that can change the web.

 I'm not having illusions that my system is already better than WordPress (since I haven't spent dozen years on it yet), but I'm trying my best.
 For now, I'm here to ask feedback on how to improve it.
 Well, and the project is open-source, anyone can try it.
 In the end, it all depends on community.
 How soon we'll embrace a new dominant language at backend development?
 Will there be a day when Node.js is powering 78.9% of the internet?